 This is not a course for beginners.
 Participants must be able to comfortably walk a 15m slackline and be able to setup small slacklines with a ratchet and secure backup.

-The Instructor B certification is for dedicated slackline teachers.
+The Trainer B certification is for dedicated slackline teachers.
 Participants must be confident in a variety of slackline types and styles and be able to perform all the basic techniques effortlessly.
 A general understanding of physiology, pedagogy and physics is helpful.
-It is not required, but strongly encouraged to already have an Instructor C certificate.
+It is not required, but strongly encouraged to already have an Trainer C certificate.

 The RIGGER certification is intended to help festival organisers, local clubs and individual highliners with permissions, insurance, liability and alleviate access issues in general.
 Certified riggers are expected to be active members of the slackline community with a strong sense of responsibility and attention to detail.

 The course is not a workshop, but a certification only.
 It basically consists of three days of testing to guarantee that the participants are capable and reliable riggers.
 Participants need to demonstrate their knowledge and ability in a variety of different environments and setups.
 Not only do they need to be able to rig highlines, but also efficiently coordinate their efforts with others, adhere to protocols and checklists provided by festival organisers and be able to assess and mitigate risks associated with events, festivals and slackline shows.